shriya-kamat/wells-fargo/README.md

-# 💼 Wells Fargo Virtual Experience Program – Task 2: Counselor Project
+# 💼 Wells Fargo Software Engineering Job Simulation – Task 2: Counselor Project

 This repository contains my implementation of **Task 2** from the Wells Fargo Software Engineering Job Simulation.
 The task involves building a simple backend structure for a financial counselor application using **Java** and **Spring Boot**.